About the Royal Commission and the National Redress Scheme

 - The Royal Commission into Institutional Responses to Child Sexual Abuse listened to thousands of people about the abuse they experienced as children;

-- The National Redress Scheme was set up after the Royal Commission to helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response, and a redress (compensation) payment;
+- The National Redress Scheme was set up after the Royal Commission to help people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response, and a redress (compensation) payment;

 - Our counsellors can help navigate the process of applying to the National Redress Scheme.
 You can call for free 24/7 on 1800 211 028.